juergenhofer-SC/cilium_srv6_lab/README.md

 +---+-----------------------------------------+--------------+----------------------------------------------------------------------------------------------+---------------+---------+-----------------+--------------------------+

 **Install Cilium CNI**
-NOTE: it is important that the CNI isntall is done after clab config!
+NOTE: it is important that the CNI install is done after clab config!

   (ref: https://docs.isovalent.com/operations-guide/installation/clean-install.html)